Heatherms27/Heatherms27.github.io/_sections/Experience.md

 ### The College of William and Mary
 # *Teaching Assistant, August 2018 - Present*
-Courses: Introduction to Data Science (Fall 2018) and Operating Systems (Spring 2019)
+Courses: Introduction to Data Science (Fall 2018), Operating Systems (Spring 2019), Computational Problem Solving (Fall 2019)
-* Ran weekly lab sessions for Intro to Data Science
+* Ran weekly lab sessions for Intro to Data Science and Computational Problem SOlving
 * Conducted weekly office hours to assist students
 * Assisted in the grading of student assignments and projects